 How Authentication Works

-1. Token Extraction: When the MentraOS manager opens your webview, it appends an aos_signed_user_token parameter to the URL
+1. Token Extraction: When the MentraOS Mobile App opens your webview, it appends an aos_signed_user_token parameter to the URL

 2. Token Verification: The library verifies the token’s signature against the MentraOS Cloud public key